mlcommons/ck/README.md

 while you suspect they could be met at a fraction of the cost (if, for example, your deep learning algorithms could run 10 times faster).

-All above problems dramatically slowed down our own computer systems' research during past 15 years (developing faster, smaller, more power efficient and reliable computer systems via multi-objective autotuning, machine learning and run-time adaptation) and eventually motivated us to develop Collective Knowledge Framework (CK) which brings an interdisciplinary community together to collaboratively solve above problems.
+Over the past 15 years, we have suffered from all the above problems, which intolerably slowed down our own research (on developing faster, smaller, more energy efficient and reliable computer systems via multi-objective autotuning, machine learning and run-time adaptation).

-CK is an open-source, light-weight, portable and customizable Python-based wrapper framework (less than 1Mb with minimal dependencies and with a tiny OpenME library to access CK from C,C++,Fortran,Java,PHP) with a command line front-end and integrated web server to help scientists and research engineers:
+Eventually, we have realized that the above problems can only be tackled collaboratively by bringing together an interdisciplinary community.

+Collective Knowledge is an open-source (under permissive license), lightweight (< 1 MB), portable and customizable Python-based framework.
+It has minimal dependencies and simple interfaces with software written in C, C++, Fortran, Java, PHP and other languages.

+CK is designed to help scientists and research engineers to:

 * abstract and unify access to their software, hardware and data via CK modules (wrappers) with a simple JSON API